somestupidgirl/procfs_kext/README.md

 Likewise you can use the `cat` command to get the contents of a file:

-    cat ~/proc/curproc/details
+    cat ~/proc/version

-For files that display only raw data you can pipe it via `hexdump` to read the contents in a hexadecimal format:
+Most per-process files contain binary structures rather than text, so pipe them through `hexdump` to read the raw contents:

-    cat proc ~/proc/curproc/details | hexdump -C
+    cat ~/proc/curproc/taskinfo | hexdump -C

 ## TODO:
+ - Implement `cmdline` (reachable from a kext via `sysctl(KERN_PROCARGS2)`).
+ - Revisit `fd/`, `threads/` and `tty` for Apple Silicon — they currently require private kernel symbols that are unavailable under PAC.
+ - Fix per-node timestamps reported by `getattr` (currently show placeholder values in `ls -l`).
  - Add Finder support.
  - Make the code, function names, structures, etc. be more consistent with NetBSD's procfs for easier comparison and porting.
- - Implement more linux-compatible a la NetBSD and FreeBSD.
+ - Implement more linux-compatible files a la NetBSD and FreeBSD.
- - Improve AMD support for CPU-related portion.
+ - Improve AMD support for the CPU-related portion.
- - Add support for ARM64 once I can afford a new MBP.

 ## Issues
 Currently known issues:

+- On Apple Silicon, `fd/`, `threads/` and `tty` are unavailable because they depend on private kernel symbols that cannot be resolved under PAC (see [Feature status](#feature-status)).
+- `cmdline` is not yet implemented and returns a placeholder string.
 - The `procfs_dopartitions` function in kext/procfs_linux.c is still in early stages of development so it will only return dummy values at the moment.
-- Certain fields in `procfs_docpuinfo`, in kext/procfs_linux.c, such as `bugs` and `pm` have yet to be incorprorated.
+- Certain fields in `procfs_docpuinfo`, in kext/procfs_linux.c, such as `bugs` and `pm` have yet to be incorporated.
 Support for CPU flags for AMD CPUs is also still limited.

 ## Contributing and Bug Reporting
 If you wish to contribute to this project then feel free to make a pull request.
 If you encounter any undocumented bugs then you may also file an issue under the "Issues" tab.